terbo/sigmon/README.md

 The testing platform is <b>Kali Linux</b> 1.0.9 running on an i686 kernel version 3.14.<br>
 The tested chipsets were a realtek 8187 and an atheros ar9271.<br>

+sigmon will probably work on most modern Linux distributions with python and airodump.
+Has also been used successfully with several onboard (intel, etc) wireless cards.

 Usage
 =====